mdaffin/disconnected.systems/content/blog/2018-01-21-archlinux-repo-in-aws-bucket.md

 +++
 date = "2018-01-21T11:28:17Z"
-title = "Hosting an Archlinux Repo in an Amazon S3 Bucket" draft = false description = "How to host an Archlinux repository in an Amazon S3 bucket with aurutils" slug = "archlinux-repo-in-aws-bucket" tags = ["linux", "automation", "archlinux"]
+title = "Hosting an Arch Linux Repo in an Amazon S3 Bucket" draft = false description = "How to host an Arch Linux repository in an Amazon S3 bucket with aurutils" slug = "archlinux-repo-in-aws-bucket" tags = ["linux", "automation", "archlinux"]
 +++

-When you use Archlinux for any length of time you start collecting sets of [AUR] packages that you frequently use.
-Now, Archlinux has loads of [AUR helpers] that make managing AUR packages painless, but when you start using arch on multiple systems it becomes annoying and time consuming to rebuild AUR packages on each system.
-In this post, I will show you how to use an Amazon S3 bucket to create a cheap, low maintenance Archlinux repository.
+When you use Arch Linux for any length of time you start collecting sets of [AUR] packages that you frequently use.
+Now, Arch Linux has loads of [AUR helpers] that make managing AUR packages painless, but when you start using arch on multiple systems it becomes annoying and time consuming to rebuild AUR packages on each system.
+In this post, I will show you how to use an Amazon S3 bucket to create a cheap, low maintenance Arch Linux repository.
 As well as making use of the `aurutils` package to make building and upgrading AUR packages a painless exercise.